Tagesthemen

 Tagesthemen (/de/) is one of Germany's main daily television news magazines, presented by journalists Helge Fuhst, Aline Abboud, Ingo Zamperoni and Jessy Wellmer.
-Second only to the 20:00 Tagesschau ("Review of the Day") Tagesthemen ("Issues of the Day") is ARD's most important newscast.
+Second only to the 20:00 Tagesschau (lit.
+'Review of the Day') Tagesthemen (lit.
+'Issues of the Day') is ARD's most important newscast.
 It is different in style and content from Tagesschau and is broadcast Mondays to Thursdays at 22:15, Fridays at 23:15, Saturdays at varying times and Sundays at 22:45.
 On special news occasions, a Tagesthemen extra is also broadcast before the main show.
 Each Tagesthemen broadcast has a single host, a single newsreader for the news block, usually from the earlier Tagesschau, a weather presenter broadcasting from Frankfurt, and a presenter for the sports block on the weekends.
 Previously recorded Tagesthemen newscasts can also be seen internationally via YouTube on Tagesschau's YouTube Channel.

 History

 In January 1978, Tagesthemen replaced the late edition of Tagesschau, which had been broadcast until then.
 The broadcast lasts a half hour on weekdays; it is shorter on Fridays (15 minutes) Saturdays (20 minutes) and Sundays (15 minutes).

 In contrast to Tagesschau, which provides only an overview of the news, Tagesthemen is designed to also provide the viewer with more information, context and background.
 The program usually features four to five segments on the stories and themes of the day.

 Previously, the program used a variation of the Tagesschau theme, Hammond Fantasy, with the first and last notes in the same keys.
 From 1997 to 2014, Tagesthemen used the same music as Tagesschau.
-Currently Tagesthemen uses a different variation of the Hammond Fantasy, similar to the original Tagesthemen theme.
+Currently, Tagesthemen uses a different variation of the Hammond Fantasy, similar to the original Tagesthemen theme.

 Tagesschau editorial staff provide a daily news summary to the program.
 A weather report was part of the news summary until 2002: since then it has been presented by a meteorologist, in cooperation with Meteomedia AG, a privately owned company.
 Since 2020, the weather report is presented from the ARD weather center at the studios of Hessischer Rundfunk in Frankfurt.

 Tagesthemen's market share sank with the opening of media competition in Germany; nevertheless, it still lies today at about 12% — this amounts to about 2.5 million viewers per broadcast.
 Tagesthemen is one of the most influential opinion builders in Germany.